Wednesday, July 25, 2018

 Compass-plants are taller than we are.
 Their roots go way deeper than the flowers are tall.
 Not every year do they bloom.
 The roots store up energy annually until the plants sense that the time is right, and then most bloom at once.
 2018 seems a good year for them here.

-Mixed sun and shade: Here, early rays of bright light shine on a lead plant and wild quinine, while the sun isn't up on everything lower.
-Still in the shade: prairie dock, black-eyed Susan, rattlesnake master, bastard toadflax, bush clover, wild bergamot, purple prairie clover, Leiberg's panic grass, Culver's root, gray dogwood, and fleabane.
-Rich.
+Mixed sun and shade: Here, early rays of bright light shine on tall lead plant and wild quinine, while everything lower is still in shade: prairie dock, black-eyed Susan, rattlesnake master, bastard toadflax, bush clover, wild bergamot, purple prairie clover, Leiberg's panic grass, Culver's root, gray dogwood, and fleabane.
+The healthy ecosystem is rich.

-Okay, bright harsh light.
-Not my favorite.
-But a rare sight worth documenting.
 A Michigan lily stem topped by eight flowers.
 Overpopulated deer often eat down lilies, orchids, gentians and others until there's little left.
+This one escaped.
 The Michigan lily differs from prairie lily in that the petals are curved almost into a circle, and the flowers face down.
 This six-foot, healthy plant suggests the deer aren't so over-populated here as they once were.
-For a time, no lilies bloomed.
+For a time, no lilies bloomed at all.
 After deer control started, in the 1990s, we began to see little two-foot plants with one flower each.
 We welcomed them back.

-A few days later, the leadplants are starting to put out their purple, along a dewy trail.
-Most of the vegetation along this trail descends from seeds we held in our hands and threw to the wind.
+Here the leadplants are starting to put out their purple, along a dewy trail.
+Most of this vegetation descends from seeds we held in our hands and threw to the wind.
 Birds and butterflies found their ways back, as home recovered.
 Bless them all.

 Canada milk vetch with butterfly milkweed and leadplant.

-We looked far and wide to find local genotype seeds.
+We looked far and wide to find local genotype seeds for biodiversity conservation.
 Now they're common here.

 But take a couple of steps back and check out the process.
 Here the dry stems of last year's tall grass show that this part wasn't burned this spring.
 The growing buckthorn shrub on the left tells the same story.
 Without regular burning, every grass and wildflower here would be blotted out.
 Also gone would be the birds, frogs, and pollinators.
-We thank the Forest Preserve staff for a fine burn program.
+We thank the Forest Preserve staff for leading regular burns.

 How do we feel about parasites, like the orange one above?